 Advisory & Outreach Programs

-Nonprofit, state-based, and state-chartered organizations who make education loans should serve as trusted guides, walking families through the maze of higher education options and offering free advisory services.
+Nonprofit, state-based, and state-chartered organizations who make education loans should serve as trusted guides, assisting students and their families in navigating postsecondary education options and offering free services related to accessing and paying for postsecondary education.
 To this end, nonprofit, state-based, and state-chartered organizations who make education loans should:

 - Offer and/or partner with organizations in their state that offer FAFSA completion assistance and information on financial aid options and processes, including assistance with understanding financial aid award letters.